 Consider these 15 Roger Miller songs an introduction to a true artist's range, from serious interpretations of his peers' compositions to seriously hilarious tunes that made country music accessible to a broad, all-ages audience.

 15. "Old Friends"

 The Texas country supergroup of Miller, Willie Nelson, and Ray Price made this slice of nostalgia a hit in 1982.
 The proto-Highwaymen proved money could be made by team-ups of living country music legends.

 Although numerous Miller songs proved to be pop-accessible, this one sounds like an earnest stab at mirroring mainstream sounds beyond Nashville.
 From the sound of things, Miller could've had a second career writing gentler, catchier material for Herman's Hermits.

 No classic country song round-up is complete without the train of life about a departing lover, and Miller shines on this cut from 1965.

 12. "You Can't Roller Skate in a Buffalo Herd"

 Miller's more whimsical standards stray far from the more serious country hits of the time.
 That's not to discount the deep roots of this and other songs with the carefree, analogy-driven feel of an old-time bluegrass or string band's go-to novelty material.

 11. "Dad Blame Anything a Man Can't Quit"

 Like his best-known peers, Miller excelled while singing what he knew firsthand.
-He knew about being a "two pack a day man," as sadly his real-life struggles with cigarettes caused a premature death.
-Miller died of throat and lung cancer in 1992.
-He was only 56 years old.
+He knew about being a "two-pack a day man," as sadly his real-life struggles with cigarettes caused premature death.
+Miller died of throat and lung cancer in 1992 when he was only 56 years old.